-EarthCorps supplies gloves, tools, water, light refreshments and volunteer education.
-We will provide everything you need to know about tool use and safety, forest health, information on the park, and the importance of the work you’ll be doing.
-No prior experience necessary, just come ready to learn something new!
+EarthCorps supplies gloves, tools, water and snack bars.
+We will teach you everything you need to know about tool use, safety, forest health, and the importance of the work you will be doing.
+No experience necessary, just come ready to learn something new!
+This video may give you a better idea of what to expect.For your safety and comfort please bring:

 - Clothing that can get dirty (because it will!)